fanart-tv/fanartwiki/docs/General/Replace an Image.md

 ##__5.)
 Submit with comment__

-Uploader should use the comment section to descibe that this is a replacement.
+All submissions should use the comment section to indicate it is a replacement submission.

 ![Report Image](../assets/images/5b-Replace_Dialog.jpg)

 &nbsp;

 ##__6.)
-Image is moderated__
+Submissions are moderated__

-A moderator can then determine if the uploaded version is worthy to replace the original or not.
+* A moderator will determine if any of the submissions meet the requirements to replace the existing image.

-*If the moderator uses Imagus, they can switch back and forth between the two images easily to determine if it’s a superior image.*
+* The best image will be chosen to be the replacement.

+* The original submitter will win all ties.

+* If no submission can overcome the superior image threshold, the submissions will be denied and given one chance to make an acceptable replacement.
+First submission at that point will be accepted.

+* Image will be marked **<u>Image is fine</u>**, is no replacement is deemed acceptable.

 ![Report Image](../assets/images/6-Mod_Image_Final.jpg)

-&nbsp;

-If the reporter can not meet the requirements after one denial, the moderator has the option of removing the “Image needs replacing” tag on the image.
+`If the moderator uses Imagus, they can switch back and forth between the two images easily to determine if it’s a superior image.`